Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 ## Context

-### Problem
-When multiple LNS maintain a connection for a particular device, we experience an aggressive open/close (ping-pong) behavior triggered from the edge Hub.
-The edge hub is designed for network resiliency, and hence is maintaining the connection for the devices that opened one.
-We need to solve this problem to avoid scalability limitations and temporary issues.
-Today, it is hard to determine when we can close a connection or not.
-There are various places that are requiring a connection.
-We have to suport a scenario where a C2D message is requesting the closure of a device connection.
-That handling, needs to know:
+LoRa devices, which can reach multiple LNS, pose an interesting challenge for Edge Hub since Edge Hub wasn't designed for devices competing for gateways.
+When a device connection is made to IoT Hub, Edge Hub continues to maintain that connection in the open state (for network resiliency) until explicitly closed.
+Moreover, IoT Hub allows maintining only a single connection per device.
+When another is opened, the existing one closed.
+If a device can reach multiple LNS then Edge Hub and IoT Hub begin an aggressive ping-pong of connections being opened and closed.
+In other words, as each LNS or Edge Hub tries to open a connection for the same device, IoT Hub closes the connection for the other.
+But then the other tries to re-open the connection and the ping-pong continues.
+This problem needs addressing to avoid scalability limitations.

+The ping-pong can be pevented by electing a leader LNS for a device and announcing the decision to others using a C2D message.
+An LNS receiving such a message will then close that connection so that Edge Hub does't continue to maintain the connection in the open state through retires.
+The handling of the message needs to know:

-1. It can close the connection right now, without interfering with a currently running operation (like a message delivery - where we would potentially drop the message).
+1. It can close the connection right now, without interfering with a currently running operation (like a message delivery where the message could be potentially dropped).

-1. The connection is kept closed and there are no operations starting at the same time racing for the connection.
+1. There are no operations starting around the same time that would cause it to be opened again.

 The following cases can trigger operations from different threads:

-1. Join message - `DeviceJoinLoader` is eventually loading the twins and storing them back up.
+- An OTAA join message; `DeviceJoinLoader` eventually loads the twins and stores them back up.

-1. Data message - `DeviceLoaderSynchronizer` is loading the twins for multiple devices - based on the DevAddr and adds them to the cache
+- A data message; `DeviceLoaderSynchronizer` loads the twins for multiple devices based on the `DevAddr` and adds them to the cache.

-1. C2D message that needs to be delivered can trigger a load if we don't have the device in the cache
+- C2D message that needs to be delivered can trigger a load if the device is not in the cache.

-1. Cache refreshes can happen on a background thread for a device, causing the need for a connection.
+- Cache refreshes can happen on a background thread for a device, causing the need for a connection.

-To have an understanding, when we can close a connection or even Dispose a device, we need to make sure there are no active consumers for it.

-**note** we should consider the option to keep building on top of the connection locking/counting we have today.
+**Note**: We should consider the option to keep building on top of the connection locking/counting we have today.

-The LNS must maintain a single connection per device.
 There are a number of complex and concurrent code paths in the current solution that make it hard to reason about when a device connection is in use, when it's safe to open/close without affecting another operation in flight and how various device-related operations (such as refreshing from the twin) can work in isolation, deterministically and without race conditions.
-If a single queue could be maintained for all device-related operations then it would become easier to order those operations and reason about them.
+If a single queue could be maintained for all device-related operations then it would become easier to order those operations, reason about them and make they don't cause connections to be opened when an LNS has lost the race against another.

 Several approaches were explored to understand the overall impact of refactoring, whether the changes to the current code base and design would be